 Regardless of the initial state of any factory calibration, all displays drift over time, and should be recalibrated on a regular basis.
-We recommend at lest once a month, and manufacturers, such as Eizo, concur with this:
+We recommend at least once a month, and manufacturers, such as Eizo, concur with this:

-When using a monitor for graphics, stable color can be maintained at all times by conducting calibration at a frequency of once every 200–300 hours.
+When using a monitor for graphics, stable colour can be maintained at all times by conducting calibration at a frequency of once every 200–300 hours.
 An LCD monitor used for graphics should be calibrated at least once every 200–300 hours (in ordinary use, once per month).

 ColourSpace Manual Calibration Process